 She’s telling her story between games at a two-rink complex in Mississauga, Ont., where so far things have unfolded much more peacefully—minor hockey as seen in a Canadian Tire ad.
 The Hawks have won 4-0 and lunch beckons at a nearby pizza joint.
 But a peewee game between teams from Vaughan and Willowdale is under way on the other ice surface, and Dennis has no sooner hustled Evan out the door than it suddenly turns sour.
 Seconds before the final buzzer, a player from Vaughan shoves an opponent into the boards, and angry shouts rise from the seats.
 Willowdale parents holler over the glass at the referee, who pleads for calm, assuring them that the offence will be penalized as the player rises uninjured.
 But the yelling and finger-jabbing goes on and, after a few moments, the official loses his own temper.
 “I told you it’s going to be dealt with!” he snaps.
 “What more do you think I can do?”

-Mapping the violence: Incidents of minor hockey violence in Canada in the last six years
+Mapping the violence: Incidents of minor hockey violence in Canada from 2008 to 2014

 Confrontations with officials.
 Shouting matches between coaches.
 Actual fist fights between adults in the stands.
 Increasingly, this is a face of minor hockey that Canadians seem willing to accept.
 So invested have parents and coaches become in tournament outcomes, or ice time distribution of seven-year-olds, that the sport seems mired in recurring cycles of hostility, which in the last six weeks have produced no fewer than three cases of physical altercations between adults at minor hockey events.
 The game’s behind-the-scenes disputes are no less rancorous for their lack of violence.
 Families with NHL ambitions for their youngsters have in recent years stepped up efforts to undermine minor hockey associations’ authority to tell them where they can play, dragging everyone from volunteer coaches to Hockey Canada officials into court over issues the judiciary thought it settled long ago.
 Some families have even resorted to human rights commissions, where they’ve protested the gross unfairness of their children’s plight.